awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 **API**

-1. Call the RDS API `[CreateDBCluster](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html)` action in the region where you want to create the Read Replica DB cluster\.
+1. Call the RDS API `[CreateDBCluster](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html)` action in the AWS Region where you want to create the Read Replica DB cluster\.
 Include the `ReplicationSourceIdentifier` parameter and specify the Amazon Resource Name \(ARN\) of the source DB cluster to create a Read Replica for\.

    For cross\-region replication where the DB cluster identified by `ReplicationSourceIdentifier` is encrypted, you must also specify the `PreSignedUrl` and `KmsKeyId` parameters\.
-The pre\-signed URL must be a valid request for the `CreateDBCluster` API action that can be executed in the source region that contains the encrypted DB cluster to be replicated\.
-The KMS key ID is used to encrypt the Read Replica, and must be a KMS encryption key valid for the destination region\.
+The pre\-signed URL must be a valid request for the `CreateDBCluster` API action that can be executed in the source AWS Region that contains the encrypted DB cluster to be replicated\.
+The KMS key ID is used to encrypt the Read Replica, and must be a KMS encryption key valid for the destination AWS Region\.
 To automatically rather than manually generate a presigned URL, use the AWS CLI `[create\-db\-cluster](http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command with the `--source-region` option instead\.
 **Note**
 You can set up cross\-region replication from an unencrypted DB cluster to an encrypted Read Replica by specifying `StorageEncrypted` as **true** and providing a value for `KmsKeyId`\.
 In this case, you don't need to specify `PreSignedUrl`\.